anmarjarjees/arduino-code/README.md

 - Maintained Pushbutton/Switch: Are switched/push-buttons that stay in one state until actuated into a new one, and then remain in that state until acted upon once again.
 Like the light switches on a wall.
 Maintained switches are great for set-it-and-leave it applications like turning power on and off.
 ![Maintained Switch Symbol](https://github.com/anmarjarjees/arduino-code/blob/master/images/maintained-switch-symbol.png)

-Push buttons can be arranged to two different cases:
+Push buttons can be also arranged into two different cases/types:
 - Normally Open (NO) => The switch is normally open, so we have an open circuit.
 Has to be pressed/activated/actuated to make the connection between the terminals.
 If you push/press it, there will be a close circuit so the current will run through it.
 ![Normally Open Switch](https://github.com/anmarjarjees/arduino-code/blob/master/images/normally-open-switch.jpg)